 The Bureau of Land Management (BLM) has millions of acres of land open for recreational use in the U.S. But in order to use it, you have to be able to find it!
 Adventures on America's Public Lands is a good guide to BLM lands in the U.S. and gives information about campgrounds and recreation in the various BLM areas.
 While many of the camping areas are dispersed areas where you can park pretty much wherever you wish, there are also more developed campgrounds with picnic shelters and fire pits.
 Camping fees are extremely low, sometimes even free.

-One of the best field guides to birds in the U.S.
+- Peterson's Field Guide (one of the best field guides to birds in the US)

 7. A Wildflower Guide

 If you are camping or hiking in the spring or summer, you are bound to see many different plants and flowers.
 Carry along a wildflower guide or keep one in your home so that you can correctly identify pictures you have taken.
 You can purchase guides specific to the areas you will be visiting, or get a good overall guide for the U.S. like the National Wildlife Federation Guide to Wildflowers or one of the field guides put out by the National Audubon Society.
 These field guides have hundreds of color pictures of flowers and give detailed information about the plants, where they're found, and when they bloom.